 ‘In what way shall we return?’

 a.
 I am the LORD, I do not change; therefore you are not consumed: If it were possible for God to change His mind about us, He might very well do it and we would be consumed.
-Fortunately, the LORD does not change in His love or His choice towards us.
+Fortunately, the LORD does not change in His love for us or His choice of us.

 b.
 Yet from the days of your fathers you have gone away from My ordinances: God’s unchanging love for Israel should have made them more obedient and submitted to Him, but they presumed upon His faithfulness and patience.

 c.
 Return to Me, and I will return to you: This was a simple call to repentance.
-For those who have once walked with God and been committed to His covenant, they must returnto Him.
+Those who have once walked with God and been committed to His covenant must return to Him.
 When they do, they will find that He will return to them with blessing and the marks of His presence.

 i.
 In its most basic sense, repentance is turning away from sin and turning to God.
 It isn’t so much required if we want to return to God; repentance describes what the very act of returning is.

 d.
 In what way shall we return?
 Israel didn’t know how to return to God.
 Either they chose not to know, or they simply were ignorant.

 “Will a man rob God?

 You are cursed with a curse,

 Bring all the tithes into the storehouse,